 - If none of the electrodes “click” or emit a spark then you can confirm that your fault is with the spark module.

-Ok so not great news if you do need to replace the spark generator, however there is some good news - you can obtain replacement cooker and hob spares from the eSpares website, where wee have a large range of spark generators.
+You can obtain replacement cooker and hob spares from the eSpares website, where we have a large range of spark generators.

 The electrode connects from the spark generator and is the little nub which pokes out under the burner skirt and plate.
 Over time this can become faulty, to identify if your electrode is having some issues you can diagnose it by following these steps: